Winemaking: Process

 The time from harvest to drinking can vary from a few months for Beaujolais nouveau wines (made by carbonic maceration) to over twenty years for wine of good structure with high levels of acid, tannin or sugar.
-However, only about 10% of all red and 5% of white wine will taste better after five years than it will after just one year.
-Depending on the quality of grape and the target wine style, some of these steps may be combined or omitted to achieve the particular goals of the winemaker.
+However, only about 10% of all red and 5% of white wine will taste better after five years than they will after just one year.
+Depending on the quality of the grape and the target wine style, some of these steps may be combined or omitted to achieve the particular goals of the winemaker.
 Many wines of comparable quality are produced using similar but distinctly different approaches to their production.

 Variations on the above procedure exist.
 With sparkling wines such as Champagne and Methodé Champenoise (sparkling wine that is fermented in the style of champagne but is not from the Champagne region of France), an additional, "secondary" fermentation takes place inside the bottle, dissolving trapped carbon dioxide in the wine and creating the characteristic bubbles.
 Bottles then spend 6 months on a riddling rack before being disgorged to remove any sediment that has accrued.
 An expedited technique using sealed tanks to contain carbon dioxide is known as the bulk Charmat method.
 Other sparkling wines, such as prosecco, are fermented using force-carbonation — a faster process that involves using machinery to manually add CO_{2} and create bubbles.
 Sweet wines or off-dry wines are made by arresting fermentation before all sugar has been converted into ethanol and allowing some residual sugar to remain.
-This can be done by chilling the wine and adding sulphur and other allowable additives to inhibit yeast activity, or sterile filtering the wine to remove all yeast and bacteria.
+This can be done by chilling the wine and adding sulphur and other allowable additives to inhibit yeast activity, or by sterile filtering the wine to remove all yeast and bacteria.
 In the case of sweet wines, initial sugar concentrations are increased by harvesting late (late harvest wine), freezing the grapes to concentrate the sugar (ice wine), allowing or encouraging Botrytis cinerea fungus to dehydrate the grapes or allowing the grapes to raisin either on the vine or on racks or straw mats.
 Often in these high sugar wines, the fermentation stops naturally as the high concentration of sugar and rising concentration of ethanol retard the yeast activity.
-Similarly in fortified wines, such as port wine, high proof neutral grape spirit (brandy) is added to arrest the ferment and adjust the alcohol content when the desired sugar level has been reached.
+Similarly in fortified wines, such as port wine, high proof neutral grape spirit (brandy) is added to arrest the fermentation and adjust the alcohol content when the desired sugar level has been reached.
 In other cases, the winemaker may choose to hold back some of the sweet grape juice and add it to the wine after the fermentation is done, a technique known in Germany as süssreserve.

 The process produces wastewater, pomace, and lees that require collection, treatment, and disposal or beneficial use.